glassroom/heinsen_routing/README.md

 print(obj_poses)                     # 10 detected object poses, each 4 x 4
 ```

+## Installation

-We have implemented our routing algorithm as a self-contained PyTorch module in a [single file](heinsen_routing.py).
+We have implemented our routing algorithm as a self-contained PyTorch module in a single file, [heinsen_routing.py](heinsen_routing.py).
+To install, download the file.
+Import the module with `from heinsen_routing import Routing`.

 ## Why?